UnlyEd/next-typescript-api-vercel-boilerplate/README.md

 - `now secrets add ntazb-sentry-dsn YOUR_DSN`

-This ensures the secrets is not git-tracked if you consider it's too sensitive.
+This ensures this secret is not git-tracked if you consider it's too sensitive.
 We recommend using secrets for all sensitive information.

 **N.B**: You still need to have it in your `.env.build` file for local development. _(yeah, that sucks)_